Integrate Azure AD logs with Azure Monitor logs

 Use the integration of Azure AD activity logs in Azure Monitor logs to perform tasks like:

-Compare your Azure AD sign-in logs against security logs published by Azure Security Center.
+Compare your Azure AD sign-in logs against security logs published by Microsoft Defender for Cloud.

 Troubleshoot performance bottlenecks on your application’s sign-in page by correlating application performance data from Azure Application Insights.

 Analyze Identity Protection risky users and risk detections logs to detect threats in your environment (public preview)